Vasily Shumov

 Vasily Gerardovich Shumov (Василий Герардович Шумов; born 23 March 1960) is a Russian-American artist, musician, multimedia and experimental artist, short film director and record producer.
-He is probably best known for his music band Center, which was formed in Soviet Union (late 1970s - late 1980s) and is based in Los Angeles, United States since 1990.
-Shumov created music in such genres as new wave, electronic music, avantgarde.
+He is probably best known for his music band Center, which was formed in Soviet Union (late 1970s - late 1980s) and has been based in Los Angeles since 1990.
+Shumov created music in genres such as new wave, electronic music, and avantgarde.
 His art of singing is often sprechgesang, especially on later albums.

 Personal life

 Vasily Shumov is the son of Maria Evlakhova and Gerard Shumov.
 With his first wife he had a son Anton.
 With his second wife, Judith he had two children, Angelica and Nikolai.

 Career

 Vasily Shumov's career as a musician, producer and songwriter took start in late 1970s, in the USSR.
 He organised the rock'n'roll band to play underground music at the local dancing venue of the Moscow suburbs of Korolyov.
 In early 80s the band, called Center, became extremely popular among youth audience across the former Soviet empire, together with other groups of the "rock and roll revival" scene.
 Until 1990, Vasily Shumov was occupied both with his career as a frontman of Center and solo (albums, soundtracks, TV and radio, direction and music production for the fellow musicians, like Zvuki Mu).
 In 1990 Shumov moved to Los Angeles (California, United States), where he lived with his family.
 He was frequenting Russia, although "the Moscow Times" newspaper featured his "comeback concert" as the only one for the recent eight years (2006) In LA Vasily shot movies and created numerous multimedia art projects, he experimented with innovative ways of music releasing and label production by means of the internet technologies, he also lectured on multimedia art, design and computer.